 As an educator, she has taught and designed courses for Harvard and EdX on subjects like Digital Privacy, Data Science Ethics, and Adolescent Development.

 Her scholarship has not only appeared in academic journals and handbooks, but has also reached wider audiences through popular outlets like The Atlantic and the Emmy nominated PBS documentary "TikTok, Boom."
+She speaks to an audience of over 75k followers on her Instagram and TikTok, with short form videos garnering over 25 million views.
+She is the author of A Kids Book About AI Bias (DK/Penguin Random House, 2025) and was most recently appointed as the AI-Expert-in-Residence for Black Girls Code.

 As Featured In: